seatable/seatable-admin-docs/manual/authentication/saml.md

 SeaTable's SAML configuration must be done manually on the command line.
 SeaTable does not provide a graphic wizard for configuring SAML.
 SeaTable cannot be configured by uploading the IdP's `metadata.xml`.

-Due to the large number of identity and access management (IAM) solutions, this document explains the general process for configuring SSO with SAML and showcases the procedure using Microsoft Azure AD (Azure) as one example.
+Due to the large number of identity and access management (IAM) solutions, this document explains the SeaTable's SAML SSO configuration in general terms in the rest of this section and showcases the procedure using Microsoft Azure AD (Azure) as one example.
+(Additional IAM solutions may be added in the future.)